 - Those Two Guys: Alf and Kirk, Corey's best friends.
 Laura and Debbie could be seen as a female variant, as could Mel and Kim.

-- Verb This!:Feargal: These are not just hands; they are defensive weapons!
+- [Verb] This!:Feargal: These are not just hands; they are lethal defensive weapons!

-- Waxing Lyrical: Micheal leaves fake love letters in Eileen's locker, all of which are made up of lines from famous songs put together.
+- Waxing Lyrical: Michael leaves fake love letters in Eileen's locker, all of which are made up of lines from famous songs put together.